 The obvious way to start is to increase the quantity of cat food that you give to your underweight cat.
 However, do not just empty two containers of cat into their bowl and expect them to eat it!
 Cats can be very fussy eaters and will not return to the food once it has gone stale.
 It would be better to offer your cat many small meals during the day.
 By all means try a new brand of cat food but make the change gradual.
 Add a small amount of new food and gradually change the proportions until the meal consists entirely of the new food.
 Watch out for any adverse reactions.

 If your cat is not eating a lot of dried food, you may want to gradually swap to a wet food diet.
 Some cats find it more appealing as they prefer the taste, odor and texture.
+For a wider selection of choices, check out our dry cat food and wet cat food guides.

 Choose a Nutrient-Rich Cat Food